 - Will the doctor, without knowing who you are, what’s your blood report saying, and what is your individual diagnosis, ever prescribe you a medicine or a cure?

 - Did the doctor, without seeing you, just said, do these 4 things and you will be cured with guarantee?

 - Will a doctor ever give you any medicine without writing a prescription?

-If an extremely qualified doctor is not able to do so, then what makes you think that a scamster or a fake doctors with no qualification can cure a disease in just one video, without even knowing anything about who is the patient?
+If an extremely qualified doctor is not able to do so, then what makes you think that a scamster with no qualification can cure a disease in just one video, without even knowing anything about who is the patient?

 I’ll tell you the answer.
 Not even one person has the guts to do that.
 These quacks are the biggest cowards also.
 They know how to scam people, but also know how to keep themselves safe.